-- Rapidly and safely performing an RSI to achieve high first pass success requires a team that has a shared plan (mental model) (Video) - The team should be aware that these patients will often be apnea intolerant and that rapid oxygen desaturation should be expected. - Adequate time (e.g., 50-60 seconds) must be given for the complete onset of neuromuscular blockade to minimize the possibility of coughing or gagging with airway instrumentation. - Pre-oxygenation as described above can be continued after loss of consciousness while awaiting the onset of neuromuscular blockade.
-Here, CPAP transitions to apneic CPAP and requires an open airway with appropriate flows to maintain passive lung recruitment (Video).3 - Positive pressure bag-mask ventilation while awaiting the onset of neuromuscular blockade is ideally avoided but if elected, should be done with use of an oral airway, keeping insufflation pressures well below 20 cm H2O and with attention to maintaining a good seal; - Apneic oxygenation can be considered during laryngoscopy and intubation by continuing nasal prong oxygen flow at no more than 10 lpm; - The clinician should stand straight during laryngoscopy, using indirect viewing via the video screen for both laryngoscopy and intubation (Videos). - Despite these devices being used 'indirectly' it is critical that the user maintain awareness of what is happening when the blade, bougie or tracheal tube enter the mouth.
+- Adequate time (e.g., 50-60 seconds) must be given for the complete onset of neuromuscular blockade to minimize the possibility of coughing or gagging with airway instrumentation. - Pre-oxygenation as described above can be continued after loss of consciousness while awaiting the onset of neuromuscular blockade, with the addition of an oral airway and jaw thrust using a V-E grip (use of thumbs to hold mask on the face, e.g., Figure 5). - Positive pressure bag-mask ventilation while awaiting the onset of neuromuscular blockade is ideally avoided but if elected, should be done with use of an oral airway, keeping insufflation pressures well below 20 cm H20 and with attention to maintaining a good seal; - Apneic oxygenation can be considered during laryngoscopy and intubation by continuing nasal prong oxygen flow at no more than 5 lpm; - The clinician should stand straight during laryngoscopy, using indirect viewing via the video screen for both laryngoscopy and intubation. - Use of a bougie should be considered to facilitate all tracheal intubations using Macintosh videolaryngoscopy (VL).
+If used, it must be extracted carefully and discarded in a trash bin next to the bed; - The tube should be advanced until the cuff has just disappeared below the cords: auscultation to rule out endobronchial intubation will be difficult and is not advised; - The cuff of the tracheal tube must be inflated prior to initiation of positive pressure ventilation; - The BVM or ventilator circuit with viral filter should be attached to the proximal end of the tracheal tube; - Sustained waveform capnography should be confirmed; - Blood pressure should be reassessed; - The tube should be firmly secured using a commercial securing device.

-- Use of a bougie should be considered to facilitate all tracheal intubations using Macintosh videolaryngoscopy10 (VL).
-If used, it must be extracted carefully and discarded in a trash bin next to the bed; - The tube should be advanced until the cuff has just disappeared below the cords: auscultation to rule out endobronchial intubation will be difficult and is not advised; - The cuff of the tracheal tube must be inflated prior to initiation of positive pressure ventilation; - The BVM or ventilator circuit with viral filter should be attached to the proximal end of the tracheal tube; - Sustained waveform capnography should be confirmed; - Blood pressure should be reassessed; - The tube should be firmly secured using a commercial securing device. - 5.
-Failed first attempt at tracheal intubation (refer to algorithm, Appendix 2; Video).
+5. Failed first attempt at tracheal intubation (refer to algorithm, Appendix 2).